-The Center focuses on 10 areas for programs throughout the campus that will engage VWU students.
-The 10 areas are: Animals, Community Development, Environment, Hampton Roads Schools, Health Related, Hunger and Housing, International Perspective, Intergenerational Connections, Women and Gender Interest, and Youth Development.
+The Center focuses on 10 areas for programs throughout the campus and the community that engage VWU students, faculty, and staff.
+The 10 areas are: Animals, Civic Engagement, Community Development, Environment, Hampton Roads Schools, Health Related, Hunger and Housing, Intergenerational Connections, Women & Gender Interest, and Youth Development.

 - Council of Independent Colleges and AARP Intergenerational Grant, “Phishing for Dollars: Don’t Get Caught in the Trap,” $13,000 (2018)

 - Virginia Beach City Public Schools Model Partnership Award, Marlins Read at Shelton Park Elementary School (2015); Marlins Read at Bayside Elementary School (2012); Marlins Read at Bayside Tri-Campus (2009); VNG Pipeline to the Community at W.T.
 Cooke Elementary School (2003)